Kids ask the questions at Oregon's gubernatorial debate

-Crook County High School student Olivia Cooper will join more than a dozen young people, age 12 to 19, who will pose their own questions to three candidates for governor during the Debate for Oregon's Future — sponsored by the Pamplin Media Group, Children First for Oregon, and KOIN 6 News.
+More than a dozen young people, aged 12 to 19, will ask their own questions to three candidates for governor during the Debate for Oregon's Future — sponsored by the Pamplin Media Group, Children First for Oregon and KOIN 6 News.

 "The candidates should brace themselves," says Pamplin Media Group Executive Editor John Schrag.
 "Their young constituents will not be pulling any punches."

 The event will be televised locally on KOIN TV on channel 6 from 7 to 8 p.m. on Tuesday, Oct.
 2, and will also be available for online streaming at KOIN.com.
 Those wishing to attend in person should request a free ticket here.

 Many of the children — who hail from Portland, Pendleton, Prineville, Medford, John Day and Tigard — attended a brainstorming session at the KOIN Center tower on Saturday, Sept.
 22. The candidates won't know any of the kids' questions until they hear them on stage, but it's clear that these junior citizens are ready to have their say.

 Roosevelt senior Tosha Kitungano, 17, says teenagers like her can be quite engaged with politics, even if they're too young to vote.